KMint1819/cuda-diffusion/README.md

 1. ~Plug our CrossAttention implementation into the ControlNet model and load weights successfully~
     1. Provide argparse options to switch between the original and our implementation
 1. Profiling
-    1. Original CrossAttention (both block and end-to-end)
+    1. ControlNet with the original CrossAttention
-    1. Our implementation (both block and end-to-end)
+    1. ControlNet with our CrossAttention
 1. Potential code optimizations
     1. pointer/ref
     1. `torch.zero_grad()`